Near-inertial waves enhance vertical transport at ocean fronts: Results

-Stratification profiles, $N^2(z)$, are computed from time-averaged densities at each grid point between days 8 and 60 across the domain.
-These profiles are then used as input to the Sturm–Liouville problem \citep{muller2015toward,kelly2015internal,kelly2016vertical} derived from the linearized Boussinesq equations with $f$ at 40.5$^\circ$N and a water depth of 1000 $m$.
-The corresponding $\overline{N^2(z)}$, along with the barotropic ($m=0$) and the first ten baroclinic wave speeds ($m=1-10$), are shown in SI Fig. S8, while the associated vertical eigenfunctions are presented in Fig. S9 for the three experiments.
+Stratification profiles, $N^2(z)$, are computed from time-averaged densities at each grid point between $days$~8 and 60 across the domain.
+These profiles are then used as input to the Sturm–Liouville problem \citep{muller2015toward,kelly2015internal,kelly2016vertical} derived from the linearized Boussinesq equations with $f$ at 40.5$^\circ$N and a water depth of 1000~$m$.
+The corresponding, horizontally averaged $\overline{N^2(z)}$, along with the barotropic ($m=0$) and the first ten baroclinic wave speeds ($m=1-10$), are shown in SI Fig.~S8, while the associated vertical eigenfunctions are presented in Fig.~S9 for the three experiments.
 Stratification is weaker in the F+WW and F+SW cases compared to F alone.
-Consequently, the baroclinic wave speeds are slightly reduced relative to F. Increasing the vertical grid resolution, however, may produce more substantial differences in the estimated baroclinic speeds (see SI Table 1).\\
+Consequently, the baroclinic wave speeds are slightly reduced relative to F. However, increasing the vertical grid resolution may produce greater differences in the estimated baroclinic wave speeds (see SI Table~1).